Thameslink: Route

 Trains operating the "main line" service (Bedford and Cambridge to Brighton, Peterborough to Horsham) include first-class accommodation; those operating from Luton, St Albans and Kentish Town to Sutton, Sevenoaks and Orpington are usually standard class only.
 When Govia operated the original Thameslink franchise these services were designated "Thameslink CityFlier" and "Thameslink CityMetro" respectively, but First Capital Connect dropped this branding.
 Govia Thameslink Railway now refers to these services as Route TL1 (formerly Route 6) and Route TL2/TL3 (formerly Route 7/8) respectively.

 Services

 Off-peak

-The published Thameslink off-peak service pattern as of December 2022, with frequencies in trains per hour (tph), includes:
+The Monday–Friday off-peak service pattern, with frequencies in trains per hour (tph), includes:

 Peak hours

-During peak hours, the one train per hour Letchworth Garden City to London King's Cross service (from the table above) is extended to/from Cambridge, with extra calls at Baldock, Ashwell & Morden, Royston, Meldreth, Shepreth and Foxton, thereby creating a two trains per hour Cambridge to London King's Cross (and return) stopping service during these hours only.